RunJMC-Dev/RunTask/HANDOVER.md

 ﻿RunTasks - Handover for Codex
 0) Mission & Scope

-Goal: A Home Assistant custom integration that adds items to existing to-do list entities on a recurring schedule (e.g., "Red Bin every 2nd Tuesday", "Vacuuming every Saturday"), with items appearing at local midnight on their due day.
+Goal: A Home Assistant custom integration that adds items to existing to-do list entities on a recurring schedule (e.g., "Red Bin every 14 days starting 2025-11-18", "Vacuuming every 7 days from 2025-11-15"), with items appearing at local midnight on their due day.

 Out of scope (v0.1):
 - Editing/marking to-dos beyond using core todo.* actions.